lab11/gateway/edison/v3/README.md

 Edison Gateway V3
 =================

-Files needed to flash edison.
+Files and tools to flash the Edison.

 Dependencies
 ------------